June 5, 2017

-Dr. Keri L. Day as tenured Associate Professor of Constructive Theology, effective July 1, 2017.
+Dr. Keri L. Day as tenured Associate Professor of Constructive Theology and African American Religion, effective July 1, 2017.

 Dr. Day comes to Princeton Seminary from Brite Divinity School in Fort Worth, Texas.
 She received her PhD in religion from Vanderbilt University in Nashville, Tennessee.
 She earned an MA in religion and ethics from Yale University in New Haven, Connecticut, and a Bachelor of Science degree from Tennessee State University in Nashville.
 Her research focuses on how black religious thought addresses political and economic injustices, especially among black women.
 Her published work includes the book Unfinished Business: Black Women, the Black Church and the Struggle to Thrive in America (Maryknoll: Orbis Books, 2012).

 Dr. Mary K. Farag

 Dr. Mary K. Farag as Assistant Professor of Early Christian Studies, on tenure track, effective July 1, 2017.

 Dr. Farag, whose love of languages led her to a degree in linguistics from Harvard, is fluent in both English and Egyptian Arabic, with advanced knowledge of German, and reading knowledge of French, Arabic, Coptic, Greek, and Latin.
 With this background, her graduate work at Yale focused on liturgics and Ancient Christian Studies, and she was awarded her PhD this spring with her dissertation, Sacred Things: The Legal Making of Churches in Late Antiquity.
 Farag is active in educational work in Coptic and Eastern Orthodox parishes, and she has served with ministries for imprisoned women, and on behalf of Amnesty International.